Tanging Yaman: Cast

+Production

+Writing

+The original screenplay was written solely by actress-director Laurice Guillen, inspired by a priest's reflection on the prodigal son.
+The screenplay originally revolved around siblings, but Star Cinema decided to make them older and feature the then-young talents from Star Magic as the younger generation.
+Due to these ideas, Moira Lang and Shaira Mella Salvador co-wrote with Guillen in making the final product.

+Casting

+While Laurice Guillen collaborated with veteran actress Gloria Romero on a handful of films, including the former's directorial debut, Kasal? and Kapag Langit ang Humatol, the latter almost turned down the project due to vertigo.

+Filming

+The Pampanga scenes were shot in the town of Santa Rita, Pampanga, with the Villa Epifania house as the Rosales family household.
+The said house was previously used in Lino Brocka's 1974 film Tinimbang Ka Ngunit Kulang, where the director was among the cast.

 Release

 The film was released on December 25, 2000, as one of the entries for the 2000 Metro Manila Film Festival.
 The film won nine awards including Best Picture, Best Director for Laurice Guillen, and Best Actress for Gloria Romero.
 It was later given a re-release on April 4, 2001.
+In 2006, the Philippine Daily Inquirer included Tanging Yaman on a list of the top 21 movies of the last 21 years, placing at No. 17.

 Home media and television broadcast

 The film's restored version became available in iTunes on November 16, 2015, in selected territories including the Philippines, Japan, and Hong Kong.

 ABS-CBN premiered the restored version on April 3, 2015, at 9:30PM as part of their Holy Week film presentation for Good Friday.
 According to Kantar Medita-TNS statistics, the showing attained a nationwide audience rating of 10.2%, lost to GMA Network's showing of 2012 drama film Mga Mumunting Lihim, which attained a 11.6% nationwide rating.

 On December 16, 2018, ABS-CBN re-aired the film's restored version as a feature presentation of the network's Sunday late-night block, Sunday's Best.
 The showing received a 3.4% nationwide household rating, 0.4% greater than GMA Network's SNBO broadcast of the 2011 Chinese film The Guardsman that attained a 3.0% rating.